okhotskii/okhotskii/README.md

 ###

-<h3 align="left">Here's the list of some of the technologies I use in my day to day work:</h3>
+<h3 align="left">Here's the list of some of the technologies I use in my day-to-day work:</h3>

 ###